Dmitry-Skachkov/Effective_Mass/README.md

 # Effective_Mass
-Calculate effective masses of electron and hole from band structure
+Calculate effective masses of electron, hole, and exciton from band structure